Cecilia-zwq/scrapy-selenium-multiDriver/README.md

 ## Result

-**Now, you can open multiple browser drivers at one time!
-Enjoy your scrapy journey.**
+Now, you can open **multiple** browser drivers at one time!
+Enjoy your scrapy journey🥳